caffeine-drip/Img-gesture-password/README.md

 # Img-gesture-password
-entering password using a camera (only Numbers) Using Python and OpenCV
+entering password using hands through a camera (only Numbers) Using Python and OpenCV